 However indigenous methods are by no means limited to subsistence farming, indeed smallholder farms are currently responsible for the production of around 80% of the food consumed in Asia and sub-Saharan Africa.
 Mixed cropping is just one example of a technique which can be used to drive down hunger on a global scale, particularly given its potential to increase food productivity per square metre of land.
 In Java indigenous systems of “forest-gardening” have developed where locals grow a diverse range of plants on a single plot of land.
 By planting crops with different plant heights and root depths, Javanese villagers are able to harness the full potential of the land, using more of the available light and water that could be used by a single-crop plantation.
 Utilising the land’s resources to the fullest in this way will be essential in feeding a growing population in the face of a shrinking arable land base which forces us to make better use of the finite resources we have available.

-Promoting the use of indigenous methods is not only beneficial to those who depend on small holder farms for their food supply; natural farming practices are better for the environment, making them globally significant.
-Shifting cultivation is a common technique used in small holder farms whereby farmers rotate their crops, burning down what remains after a harvest and letting this be absorbed into the recently cultivated land.
+Promoting the use of indigenous methods is not only beneficial to those who depend on smallholder farms for their food supply; natural farming practices are better for the environment, making them globally significant.
+Shifting cultivation is a common technique used in smallholder farms whereby farmers rotate their crops, burning down what remains after a harvest and letting this be absorbed into the recently cultivated land.
 Essentially, the land is given a break, and the burnt crops decompose, replenishing the nutrients in the soil.
 On a local scale, this improves the fertility of the land and makes its use sustainable.
-On a global scale, such methods increase the organic carbon levels of soil which has been shown to mitigate the effects of climate change.
+On a global scale, such methods increase the organic carbon levels of soil which have been shown to mitigate the effects of climate change.